tripartio/ale/README.md

   values.
 This function returns the bootstrapped model statistics and coefficients as well as the bootstrapped ALE values.
 This is the appropriate approach for models that have not been cross-validated.
-- `ALEpDist`: a distribution object for calculating the p-values for ALE statistics when an `ALE` object is created.
+- `ALEpDist`: a distribution object for calculating the p-values for the ALE statistics of an `ALE` object.

 ## Documentation